 WHERE TO STAY NEAR THE REDWOODS

 There are no lodging options in Redwoods National & State Parks other than the 8 basic campground cabins.
-4 are located at the campground in Jedediah Smith State Park and 4 at campground in Prairie Creek Redwoods State Park.
-The largest population hub to the area is Crescent City, CA. Here you can find quite a lot of traditional accommodation and dining options.
+4 are located at the campground in Jedediah Smith State Park and 4 at the campground in Prairie Creek Redwoods State Park.
+Compare campgrounds using The Dyrt and use my code reneeroaming for a free 30-day trial.
+The largest population hub near the area is Crescent City, CA. Here you can find quite a lot of traditional accommodation and dining options.
 Here are a few I recommend:

-- Fern Hook Cabins: Cozy cabins located in the forest right near Jedediah Smith State Park.
-These cabins have all the amenities you need with Crescent City nearby for dining options, or cook your own!
+- Twin Trees Retreat: Cozy cabins located in the forest right near Jedediah Smith State Park.
+These cabins have all the amenities you need and can host larger parties.

 - Oceanview Inn: Standard 2.5 star hotel.
 Located just outside of Crescent City.